-Printed Name:

-Position:

 Name and location of Parish, school, or agency:

 Signature:

-Please return signed acknowledgment form within 10 days to the:
+Please return signed acknowledgment to the Safe Environment

-Safe Environment Coordinator:
+Coordinator

 VI.
 Volunteer's Code of Conduct

 Our children are the most important gifts God has entrusted to us.
 As a volunteer, I promise to strictly follow the rules and guidelines in this Volunteer's Code of Conduct as a condition of my providing services to the children and youth of a parish, church organization or agency.